vekonyat/ATC_MiThermometer/README.md

 |     2.7 | Reducing power consumption of MHO-C401 (EDP update), adding version for CGG1
 |     2.8 | Added saving bindkey to EEP if mi-keys are erased, reduced TX power to 0 dB for defaults
 |     2.9 | Added additional id flags to advertising packages
-|     3.0 | Added toggle support for advertising package structures for third-party software written by unqualified authors
+|     3.0 | Added toggle support for advertising package structures for third-party software
+|     3.1 | Fix security attributes for pincode

 ## Applications